 Note: the Mediator does not represent either party.
 Any party may object to the Mediator on the grounds of actual or apparent bias or conflict of interest and submit such objections to the Chair in writing.
 The Chair will review the objections and may replace the Mediator if that is deemed necessary.

-1) The Mediator may consult the Offices of the Vice President for Academic Affairs or Human Resources on mediation procedure or other matters involved in the grievance.
+1) The Mediator may consult the Provost Office or Human Resources on mediation procedure or other matters involved in the grievance.

 2) The Mediator shall try to resolve the grievance within thirty (30) calendar days from his/her appointment.
 With the consent of both parties, the period of mediation may be extended for a short period of time.
 If a mutually accepted agreement is reached, or if the grievance is not resolved within the thirty (30) calendar days, the mediator will so advise the Faculty Grievance Committee Chair in writing.